roaked/roaked.github.io/content/docs/2code/7cp/hamiltonian.md

 ## 1 Simulation and Analysis of Graph Path Selection

 Graph theory serves as a fundamental framework for modeling and understanding various systems across scientific domains.
 This study presents a detailed computational simulation implemented in Fortran, focusing on the manipulation, selection, and analysis of paths and individual entities within a graph.
 The simulation involves stepwise operations, including path creation, criteria-based selection, and the identification of Hamiltonian paths.
 Through this process, the efficacy of Fortran in managing graph structures is explored and analyzed.

-## 2 Theoretical Considerations
+## 2 Application

-Graph theory plays a pivotal role in various scientific and computational domains, offering insights into network structures and paths.
-This project focuses on a computational simulation implemented in Fortran, a programming language renowned for its numerical computation capabilities, to explore graph path selection and manipulation.
+In the realm of computational graph theory and network analysis, the simulation of complex graph structures is pivotal for understanding connectivity, pathfinding, and specific path characteristics within intricate networks.
+In this context, the development of a robust simulator becomes instrumental in exploring, filtering, and identifying significant pathways in graph representations.

+This project introduces a simulator program that encompasses various graph operations within a modular framework.
+The program is designed to facilitate the analysis and manipulation of graph structures represented as a collection of paths within a `soup`.
+The simulator leverages three essential modules: `msoup`, `mind`, and `mpath`, each contributing distinctive functionalities towards simulating, filtering, and identifying specific path attributes within the graph structure.

 ## 3 Goal and Strategy